brylevkirill/notes/Artificial Intelligence.md

-  Intelligence is information processing necessary to achieve goals with limited resources.
+  Intelligence is the computational part of the ability to achieve goals in the world.
+The problem is that we cannot yet characterize in general what kinds of computational procedures we want to call intelligent.

   * [**overview**](#overview)